 Initially, only extraneous tasks that needed a larger headcount of professionals were sourced out.
 These were back-office operations, accounting, HR, manufacturing, etc. However, after 1991, the Indian BPO sector blossomed.
 With the internet outshining the conventional market traditions, web-based businesses began to emerge.
 With IT businesses expanding their operations overseas, a 24-hour and competent tech-support or customer service team becomes essential.
 This created a void for the entry of call centers.
 Call center, a workplace with hundreds of experienced and trained agents ready to serve your business’s customers, becomes a common name in the corporate community.

 But all this happened 15 years ago.
 The early 21st century witnessed some ultra-modern technologies popping in.
 With cloud entering the business spectrum, the scope of BPO services began to stretch again.
-Now organizations were comfortable handing over their tasks like web development, testing, digital marketing, ORM, application development & maintenance, etc to BPO companies.
-This has happened because the service providers AKA the Indian contact centers were continuously reshaping their business models adopting new tech and mannerism to meet the volatile customer expectations.
+Now organizations were comfortable handing over their tasks like web development, testing, digital marketing, Online Reputation Management, application development & maintenance, etc to BPO companies.
+This has happened because the service providers AKA the Indian contact centers were continuously reshaping their business models adopting new tech and mannerisms to meet the volatile customer expectations.

 So, what’s the biggest threat for the Indian BPS segment?
 In my earlier blogs, I have clearly mentioned how AI and Automation are just evolving BPS rather than replacing it.